Table of Contents[Hide][Show]

 This charming town is about an hour’s drive from Boston, Massachusetts; Manchester, New Hampshire, and Portland, Maine.
 That means it’s an easy day trip from any of those cities.
 Or, if you’re flying there, you have several airport options to research for the best price.

-One of the best parts of our visit to Ogunquit was the drive from New York in a brand new Mazda CX-5 hardtop convertible.
+One of the best parts of our visit to Ogunquit was the drive from New York in a brand new MX-5 PRHT with a power retractable hard top.
 While we were given the chance to test drive the car during our romantic getaway, it was so much fun seeing the look on the faces of car lovers when we’d slowly drive by.

 In one parking lot, a man gave us advice on the perfect luggage to purchase for the tiny roadster, and another couple complimented us on our gorgeous set of wheels.
 Of course, my husband did share that the car wasn’t exactly ours and we had to give it back after the weekend.
 But at least for a fleeting moment we felt like we were living the dream in one of our favorite places by the sea.